-Currently an Academic Starter and Senior Scientist at the Leibniz Institute for Polymer Research (IPF in Dresden).
+Currently Senior Scientist at the Leibniz Institute for Polymer Research (IPF in Dresden).
 His current research interests are mainly in functional polyesters from radical ring opening polymerisation and functional hydrogels.
 However, some self-assembly continues to appear along the way.
 Jens is very active in science communications and appears on stage at Science Slams.
-Download CV.
+Download CV. h-index: 19, i-10 index: 25

 Chen is a PhD student with his own fellowship from the China Scholarship Council (CSC).
 His research is on responsive hydrogels and associated to the research training group “Hydrogel-Based Microsystems”.